icgc-argo/argo-docs/docs/data-access/data-download.md

 Using a manifest is ideal for downloading multiple files identified through the [ARGO Platform](https://platform.icgc-argo.org/repository).

 Run the score-client using the `download` command.
-Define your parameters:
+Define your options:

 - **--manifest** : location of the manifest file listing files to be downloaded
 - **--output-dir**: location you want the downloaded files to be written to